aj-michael/ajmichael.net/_includes/hi.md

-# Hi
+Hi.
 My name is Adam.
 This is just a website where I write things on occasion.

 * * *